 Day 3 Baltra Island & Santa Cruz Island (1B,1L,1D)

 Before transferring to the boat, we visit the Charles Darwin Research Station.
 Inaugurated in 1964 and based in Puerto Ayora on Santa Cruz Island, the Charles Darwin Research Station is the one place where visitors can easily see the famous Galapagos Tortoises, which may live up to two hundred years.
 This is also the training centre for naturalist guides who accompany all visitors landing at more than 40 approved sites on the islands, and members of the international scientific community often come to study at the station.
 This is a great opportunity to observe many species of tortoises and land iguanas in captivity, brought back form the brink of extinction.
 Upon arrival meet our naturalist guide, who will assist with the transfer to the Monserrat.
 Meet with the guide and transfer to the Monserrat.
-Travel to South Plaza for wildlife spotting opportunities and a walk through the cactus forest.
-In the afternoon, take a guided walk on Santa Fe to observe the wildlife and plentiful marine iguanas.

 Day 4 South Plaza Island & Santa Fe Island (1B,1L,1D)